MicrosoftDocs/entra-docs/docs/identity/app-provisioning/plan-sap-source-and-target.md

 ### Determine the sequence of application onboarding and how applications will integrate with Microsoft Entra

-1. **Establish a priority order for applications to be integrated with Microsoft Entra for single-sign on and for provisioning.**  <!-- -->
+1. **Establish a priority order for applications to be integrated with Microsoft Entra for single-sign on and for provisioning.** Organizations generally start integrating with SaaS applications that support modern protocols.
+In the case of SAP, we recommend they start their integrations with middleware such as SAP Cloud Identity Services, where a single user provisioning and single-sign integration can benefit multiple applications.

 <!--
 Should we have a recommendation that says something like - customers generally start with modern SaaS apps that can be integrated with SAP IAS / BTP.
 I wouldn't want someone to start their journey with Entra by trying the ECMA host

-Author
-@markwahl-msft markwahl-msft 2 weeks ago
 Feedback from the DSAG (German SAP user group) is that the customers for this in the next few years are going to unfortunately start with on-prem systems first, and that not all of them have SAP Cloud Identity Services, so we should assume the first SAP app they want to migrate off of SAP IDM won't be a cloud app. -->

-1. **Confirm how each application will integrate with Microsoft Entra.**  <!-- -->
+1. **Confirm how each application will integrate with Microsoft Entra.**  Follow the instructions in the article [integrate the application with Microsoft Entra ID](../../id-governance/identity-governance-applications-integrate.md#integrate-the-application-with-microsoft-entra-id-to-ensure-only-authorized-users-can-access-the-application) to determine the supported integration technologies for single-sign on and provisioning.

 1. **Collect the roles and permissions that each application provides.**  Some applications may have only a single role, for example, SAP Cloud Identity Services only has one role, **User**, available for assignment.
 Other applications may surface multiple roles to be managed through Microsoft Entra ID.
 These application roles typically make broad constraints on the access a user with that role would have within the app.
 Other applications may also rely upon group memberships or claims for finer-grained role checks, which can be provided to the application from Microsoft Entra ID in provisioning or claims issued using federation SSO protocols, or written to AD as a security group membership.